How it works

 Immutable vault entry.
 SHA-256 hash chain.
 HMAC-SHA256 signature.
 Permanent.

-An AI action that has not passed through all 5 stages has not been enforced.
-Xybern makes unenforced execution structurally impossible.
+An AI action that has not passed through all 5 stages has not been authorised.
+Xybern makes unauthorised execution structurally impossible.

 Section 02 · Each stage in detail